-The Up to 3 Early Intervention program in the Center for Persons with Disabilities at Utah State University is an early childhood program in northern Utah providing quality, evidence-based therapy services to parents of children under three years of age with developmental disabilities or delays.
+The Up to 3 Early Intervention Program in the Institute for Disability Research Policy & Practice at Utah State University is an early childhood program in northern Utah providing quality, evidence-based therapy services to parents of children under three years of age with developmental disabilities or delays.
 Our interdisciplinary team is comprised of speech-language pathologists, occupational therapists, physical therapists, behavior analysts, child development specialists, behavior technicians, vision and hearing therapists as well as autism specialists.

-We are looking for a motivated, interactive interpreter in each of the following languages: Marshallese, French, Spanish and Karenni.
-The incumbent interprets live online instruction, assessments, and planning sessions between therapists and parents.
+We are looking for a motivated, interactive interpreter in each of the following languages: Chinese, Spanish, and Karenni.
+The incumbent interprets give online instruction, assessments, and planning sessions between therapists and parents.
 Instruction and coaching to parents involve child development information for children.

-When COVID pandemic restrictions ease, the role will include providing own transportation to visits at family homes.
-Current need is up to 5 hours per week.
+The role will include providing own transportation to visits at family homes.
+The current need is up to 5 hours per week.
 Additional hours may also be available as the need arises.